 Check Memory Errors using memory Diagnostic tool

 If you are using a Desktop computer its recommended Completely shutdown windows and disconnect the power cables.
 Now “Open your PC cabinet and then remove RAM from the motherboard.”
-Clean RAM using eraser and Re-Insert it.
+Clean RAM using an eraser and Re-Insert it.

-Note: Try this if you have knowledge of RAM and other computer parts otherwise take help of Technician guy.
+Note: Try this if you have knowledge of RAM and other computer parts otherwise take the help of Technician guy.

 After that connect the power cable and start windows and check it helped.

 Also, Run the Memory Diagnostic tool to find out your memory problems.
 Because Corrupted RAM can cause this blue screen problem.
 To determine whether or not this is the case, you will first, need to test your RAM.
-This can be done, by running Memory Diagnostic Tool.
+This can be done, by running the Memory Diagnostic Tool.

 Run System File Checker

 Open the command prompt with Administrative privileges and type command “sfc / scannow” hit enter key to execute the command.
 Which scan for corrupted, missing system files, If found any the SFC utility automatically restore them from a compressed folder located on %WinDir%\System32\dllcache.
 Wait until 100% complete the scanning process after that restart windows.
 This will very helpful if corrupted missing system files causing kernel security check failure BSOD.

 Note: If running the System file checker test results “windows resource protection found corrupt files but was unable to fix some of them” Then run DISM command “DISM /Online/Cleanup-Image/RestoreHealth.” which repair windows system image and allow SFC to do its job.

 Scan for Hard Disk Errors ( CHKDSK Command )